tekuma/documentation/databases.md

    the perspective of Tekuma as a company.
 However, any artist with which Tekuma engages in contract should have a dedicated row in the `artists` table.

+3. associations - pairs of labels and artworks, or labels and artists, together with annotation about the claimed relationship, e.g., when it was decided and whether some third-party service (e.g., Clarif.ai) determined it.

+4. locations - labels that involve a geographic location, e.g., Boston.

+5. collections - labels that correspond to named collections of artwork.

-3. labels - labels (also known as "tags" or "keywords") used to describe artworks or artists.
-Note that labels in this table are separate from particular artworks.
+6. other labels (neither collection nor location labels, which already have dedicated tables) used to describe artworks or artists.
+Note that labels in this table and in tables that are dedicated to particular label types are separate from particular artworks.
 Relationships among labels and entities that are labeled are expressed in the `associations` table.

-4. associations - pairs of labels and artworks, or labels and artists, together with annotation about the claimed relationship, e.g., when it was decided and whether some third-party service (e.g., Clarif.ai) determined it.

 ## Management and interpretation of labels